-- Every week a batch of payments will be submitted to JS2 comprising invoices authorised for payment to approved BACS addresses.
-This will also include any dual authorised regional payments submitted via iCompleat. - JS2 will set up all payments on the secure online banking system and prepare an expanded control sheet listing details of each payment and the overall total value of the batch run.
-A second member of JS2 must certify that details on all invoices submitted in a batch have been correctly entered onto the online payments system and that the totals on the expanded control sheet are in line with the payment totals reported on the online payments system. - JS2 will set up payments using the pass card and security key using secure token approval system.
-JS2 will not have the authority to confirm or authorise online payments made from the CIHT bank account. - When a batch of payments has been set up on the online payment system, the batch control sheet plus original invoices will be returned to CIHT for authorisation of the payments.
-Two CIHT Directors will be required to go online using the pass card and security key provided by our bank.
-They must individually countersign the report of batch transactions as being consistent with the invoices submitted for payment and authorise online payment to be made by BACS.
-The two Directors should date and sign the control sheet which will be held in a hard copy payments folder at CIHT together with the original invoices supporting each batch run.
+- JS2 will transfer details of all approved invoices recorded on iCompleat to SAGE and set up payments on our Virgin Money Bank account for sign off as part of the weekly BACs payments run. - JS2 will prepare an expanded control sheet listing details of each payment and the overall total value of the batch run.
+A second member of JS2 must certify that details on all invoices submitted in a batch have been correctly entered onto the online payments system and that the totals on the expanded control sheet are in line with the payment totals reported on the online payments system.JS2 will highlight where any new payees have been added to the batch of payments. - JS2 will set up payments using the pass card and security key using secure token approval system.
+JS2 will not have the authority to confirm or authorise online payments made from the CIHT bank account. - When a batch of payments has been set up on the online payment system, the batch control sheet plus online copies of supporting invoices will be returned to CIHT for authorisation of the payments on the bank platform. - Two authorised CIHT bank signatories (see Appendix 2) will be required to check the batch documents and approve the payments via the Virgin Money App.